-Superbad possessed the right amount of raunchiness and poignancy unlike the ultra-raunchy teen sex comedies like Porky’s, American Pie, and Euro Trip.
-Writers Seth Rogen and Evan Goldberg based the film off of their own high school adventures, investing it with a sense of nostalgia, childishness and good-hearted fun.
+Superbad possessed the right amount of raunchiness and poignancy, unlike the ultra-raunchy teen sex comedies like Porky’s, American Pie, and Euro Trip.
+Writers Seth Rogen and Evan Goldberg based the film on their own high school adventures, investing it with a sense of nostalgia, childishness, and good-hearted fun.
 In fact, the lead actors of the film are named after the writers Seth and Evan.
-Superbad also marks the feature-film debut for Emma Stone.
+Superbad also marks the feature-film debut of Emma Stone.

 If you enjoyed its kooky humor and touching reminiscence, here are some movies like Superbad worth checking out!